 His work involves the research areas: masculinites and violence, prevention, work, equality.
 He was a leading researcher in the development of the multilevel interactive model about “Factors at play in the perpetration of violence against women […] violence”.
 He coordinated the scientific group in the European project “The role of men in gender equality”.

 Anna completed her studies in Cultural and Social Anthropology with focus on gender in 2015 with her thesis on masculinities.
 She soon started working in the area of domestic violence prevention before moving from Vienna to Berlin to pursue an MA in Transdisciplinary Gender Studies at the Humboldt University.
-Anna started working for WWP EN as an interim communication and membership manager in October 2017.
+She thinks that too many lives have been touched by patriarchal violence and wants to help end the spread of harmful societal ideals.

 Following an education in economics, Dietlind worked in foreign trade enterprises for a long time.
 Afterwards, she was employed in the field of tax consulting and finally handled all things concerning accounting and staff administration in a company near Berlin.
 Additionally, she worked as a freelancer accountant for several printing and craft firms.
 As a reliable member of the WWP EN team, Dietlind keeps track of all financial and administrative tasks.